GraphPKU/Refined-GAE/ReadMe.md

-e achieve comparable or better performance than recent models on the OGB benchmark datasets, including ogbl-ddi, ogbl-collab, ogbl-ppa, and ogbl-citation2:
+We achieve comparable or better performance than recent models on the OGB benchmark datasets, including ogbl-ddi, ogbl-collab, ogbl-ppa, and ogbl-citation2:

 | Metric        | Cora          | Citeseer      | Pubmed        | Collab        | PPA           | Citation2     | DDI           |
 |---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|